mstudiva/Mcav-Annotated-Transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

-# Transcriptome Annotation, version Dec 31, 2017
+# Transcriptome Annotation, version Feb 7, 2019
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (mstudiva@fau.edu)
 # for use in generating transcriptome annotation files for Montastraea cavernosa
-# also includes the concatention of M. cav and Symbiodinium Clade C transcriptomes
+# also includes the concatention of M. cavernosa and Cladocopium sp. (formerly Symbiodinium Clade C) transcriptomes

 #------------------------------
 # BEFORE STARTING, replace, in this whole file:
 #	- mstudiva@fau.edu by your actual email;
 #	- mstudiva with your KoKo user name.

 # The idea is to copy the chunks separated by empty lines below and paste them into your cluster
 # terminal window consecutively.

 # The lines beginning with hash marks (#) are explanations and additional instructions -
 # please make sure to read them before copy-pasting.

 #------------------------------
 # To install Bioperl in your bin directory, please follow these instructions: